All Guides About Start Here

 Content

-Embed one script tag, write two headline variants, see which one gets more clicks to the CTA.
-No stats degree required.
-Optimizely is overkill for a solo founder.
-A stripped-down version at $19/month pays for itself in two conversion rate improvements.
+Drop one snippet of code into your page, write two different headlines, and see which one gets more people to click your main button.
+No statistics knowledge required.
+Optimizely is way too much for a solo founder.
+A stripped-down version at $19 a month pays for itself the first time you find a better headline.

 Low competition 4 weeks $19/mo